nestybox/sysbox-ee/docs/usage.md

 $ sudo sysctl restart sysvisor
 ```

-These commands are particularly useful in scenarios where Sysvisor's daemons need to be initialized with customized parameters (e.g. --log-level debug).
-In these cases, user will be expected to proceed as below:
+There are scenarios where the daemons may need to be reconfigured (e.g.,
+to enable a given option on sysvisor-fs or sysvisor-mgr).
+For
+example, increasing the log level by passing the `--log-level debug`
+to the sysvisor-fs or sysvisor-mgr daemons.

+In these cases, do the following:

 1) Modify the desired service initialization instruction.